-Peripheral Neuropathy is a condition that occurs when the network of motor and sensory nerves which connect the brain and spinal cord to other parts of the body are damaged.
-This may result in impaired movement, pain, and abnormal sensations in the hands, feet, arms and legs.
-Approximately 20 million people have some form of peripheral neuropathy, which typically affects people over the age of 55 and although peripheral neuropathy can be painful and debilitating, it is rarely fatal.
+Peripheral neuropathy occurs when the motor and sensory nerves connecting the brain and spinal cord to other parts of the body are damaged, resulting in numbness, pain, muscle weakness, tingling, and abnormal sensations in the hands, feet, arms and legs.

 - Vitamin deficiency, particularly vitamin B12 and folate